jupyterhub/jupyterhub/examples/service-fastapi/README.md

     ...
 ```

-This example did not try to match the complete parity of `jupyterhub.services.auth.HubAuth`, but it should be feasible to create an equivalent `HubAuth` class with async support.
+This example did not try to match the feature set in `jupyterhub.services.auth.HubAuth`, but it should be feasible to create an equivalent `HubAuth` class with async support.